apache/metron/metron-deployment/packaging/ambari/README.md

 The primary solution to these is to look in the logs for exceptions, see what's going wrong (Property doesn't exist?
 Malformed file couldn't be loaded?), and adjust appropriately.

 ## Testing changes without cycling Vagrant build
-To avoid spinning down and spinning back up Vagrant, we'll want to instead modify the files Ambari uses directly.
+There are techniques we can use to avoid spinning down and spinning back up Vagrant.

+### Directly modifying files in Ambari
 This assumes the installation went through, and we're just working on getting our particular feature / adjustment to work properly.

 Ambari stores the Python files from the service in a couple places.
 We'll want to update the files, then have Ambari pick up the updated versions and use them as the new basis.
 A reinstall of Metron is unnecessary for this type of testing.